todaywasawesome/leaksignal/README.md

 LeakSignal analysis can be setup in the following modes:
 * All metrics and configuration stay local in your environment
 * All metrics and configuration go to LeakSignal COMMAND.
-  * Sensitive data is never stored or transferred to COMMAND.
-Only metrics describing the analysis along with policy configuration are stored.
-Feel free to examine this part of the codebase (insert link to line #) where we form the telemetry.
+  * Sensitive data is sent to COMMAND by default.
-* (@Issac there might be a better way to word this? ^^^)
+  * Specific endpoints, match rules, or the entire policy can opt-in to send raw sensitive data, low-bit subsets of SHA-256 hashes for low-entropy data (i.e. credit cards, phone numbers), or no representation of the matched data at all.

 ## Getting Started with a Demo